mcclaskc/cs2270reviews/final_exam/README.md

   cout << *joe << endl;
 ```

 **(3)** Fill in the function to to see if a linked list is sorted in increasing order (ie the data in all nodes is less than the data in the next node).
-Use recursion.
+You must use recursion and you cannot create any helper functions.
 ```c++
 struct node {
   int data;